All Episodes

 They make fun of people afraid of government.

-What do you mean afraid of government?
+What do you mean, afraid of government?

-You tinfoil head conspiracy theorists.
+You tinfoil head conspiracy theorist.

 That's what they think.